 Generally, it is prudent to avoid working in a laboratory alone.
 Under normal working conditions arrangements should be made between individuals working in separate laboratories outside of working hours to crosscheck periodically.
 Alternatively, security guards may be asked to check on the laboratory worker.
 Experiments known to be hazardous should not be undertaken by a worker who is alone in a laboratory.

-Contamination of food, drink, smoking materials, and cosmetics is a potential route for exposure to toxic substances.
-Food should be stored, handled, and consumed in an area free of hazardous substances.
+Contamination of food, drink, smoking materials, and cosmetics is a potential route of exposure to toxic substances.
+Food should be stored, handled, and consumed outside the laboratory in an area free of hazardous substances.
 Non laboratory areas, such as nearby break rooms, lounges, or conference rooms should be designated for storage and consumption of food and beverage for laboratory personnel.
 Coffee, soft drinks, snacks, and lunches are not to be brought into laboratory areas.
-Areas where food is permitted should be prominently marked and a warning sign (e.g., EATING AREA CHEMICALS NOT PERMITTED) posted.
+Areas where food is permitted should be prominently marked and a warning sign posted (e.g., EATING AREA - CHEMICALS NOT PERMITTED).
 Glassware or utensils that have been used for laboratory operation are not to be used for food or beverages.
 Laboratory refrigerators, ice chests, cold rooms and such are not to be used for food storage.
 Separate equipment should be dedicated to that use and prominently labeled.

 There is a definite relationship between safety performance and orderliness in the laboratory.
 When housekeeping standards fall, safety performance inevitably deteriorates.
 Work areas are to be kept clean, and chemicals and equipment must be properly labeled and stored.
 Cleanup should follow the completion of any operation or at the end of each day.
 Wastes are to be deposited in appropriately labeled receptacles.
 Temporary holding containers must be clearly marked.
 Chemicals that are no longer needed should not be permitted to accumulate in the laboratory.
 Stairways and hallways should not be used as storage areas.
 Access to exits, emergency equipment, and controls, must be maintained free from obstruction.